Chikungunya

 WHO has identified Chikungunya as a major public health concern due to its high morbidity and has stated that further research and development is needed to mitigate the risk it poses.

-The first-ever Chikungunya vaccine, developed by Valneva with support from CEPI and the European Union’s Horizon programmes, has been approved in the US, Canada and Europe.
-Regulatory reviews in Brazil and the UK are ongoing.
+The first-ever Chikungunya vaccine, developed by Valneva with support from CEPI and the European Union’s Horizon programmes, has been approved in the US, Canada and Europe and UK for use in adults.
+The EU's medicines regulatory agency is reviewing a recommendation to expand access for the use of the vaccine in adolescents (aged 12-17) in the EU.

 1 billion